bytebase/bytebase.com/content/blog/mysql-vs-mariadb.md

 - PL/SQL Syntax: MariaDB has added PL/SQL-like syntax as of MariaDB 10.3.
 This allows for easier migration of Oracle’s PL/SQL code into MariaDB without significant changes.

+### CREATE OR REPLACE PROCEDURE

+MariaDB supports CREATE OR REPLACE for stored procedures starting from MariaDB 10.1.

+MySQL does not support CREATE OR REPLACE for stored procedures.
+In MySQL, you need to first DROP the procedure before creating a new one.
+This is not ideal:

+- **Temporary Loss of Functionality**: During the time the procedure is dropped, it is no longer available for use by applications or queries.
+This can lead to errors or downtime in production environments, especially if the procedure is accessed frequently.
+- **Loss of Permission**: When you DROP a stored procedure, any specific permissions or grants (such as GRANT EXECUTE) associated with that procedure are removed.
+After recreating the procedure, you must manually reassign those permissions.

 ### Dynamic Columns

 MariaDB has a unique Dynamic Columns feature, allowing you to store non-relational data (such as JSON-like structures) in a relational table without needing to define the structure beforehand.
 This enables MariaDB to handle flexible data types while still using a relational schema.